agiema/Elist_Analysis/README.md

 -	Gaming monitors and Apple AirPods also had high refund volumes despite lower rates, comprising nearly 50% of refund value.

 ## Recommendations
+Seasonal Promotions via effective Marketing Channels
+-	Capitalize on Christmas holiday season sales spikes by offering targeted post-holiday sales, discounts or bundle deals to encourage continued consumer spending and engagement to curb post-holiday slump.
+Promote offers aggressively with an emphasis on direct, email and affiliate marketing channels.
+-	Leverage steady increase in sales during the summer months by offering summer themed promotional sales, discount or product bundles such as portable chargers, headphones, and gaming monitors
+-	Experiment with different promotional strategies, such as limited-time flash sales or summer-long discounts, to maximize engagement and sales.

+More exclusive offers and benefits for loyalty program members
+-	Offer lower shipping costs and expedited delivery times for loyalty program members possibly through reaching a purchase goal or through a subscription service for stabler recurring revenue.
+-	Offer more frequent exclusive promotions, product bundles, or enhanced customer support to drive loyalty customer engagement with emphasis on direct and email marketing channels.
+-	Use customer segmentation and personalization to deliver tailored offers and experiences that resonate with different customer groups.

+Tweak Product offerings
+-	Since Apple Airpods and lightweight laptops generate majority of revenue while the Samsung charging pack generates high order counts, consider expanding the product catalog with products in a similar class such as other lightweight laptop brands
+-	Consider removing Bose Soundsport Headphones from product mix and investigate reasons for their low popularity among customers.
+A possible reason might include the seamless integration of Apple Airpods Headphones with other Apple products that is already popular with Elist customers.
+-	Further research and identify the needs of various customer segments to optimize product offerings and possibly expand product catalog.
+Identifying complementary or emerging product categories and expanding product mix will help balance out seasonal fluctuations, reduce reliance on Apple-focused products and provide a more diversified revenue stream.

 # In Depth Analysis